CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-01-12-cache-associativity.md

 ### Direct Mapped Caches

 Direct mapped caches are the most basic form a cache.
 In a direct mapped cache, each cache block has single location where it can be stored.
-This design has a number of benefits.
-For example, when we look up an address in our cache, we only need to check a single location.
-Furthermore, replacing cache blocks becomes simple.
-If we load cache block _B_, and cache block _A_, is mapped to the same location and already there, we simply kick out _A_ from the cache.
+That means that when we look up an address in our cache, we only need to check a single location.
+Furthermore, replacing cache blocks is simple.
+If we load cache block _B_, and cache block _A_, is mapped to the same location and already in that slot, we simply kick _A_ out the cache.

 However, this simplicity has some significant disadvantages in terms of performance.
 If we repeatadly access cache lines that are mapped to the same location, we end up kicking out data we will access in the near future.
-These pathological access patterns are commaon enough where we don't see many direct mapped caches anymore.
+These pathological access patterns are common enough where we don't see direct mapped caches anymore in the memory hierarchy.

 ### Fully Associative Caches

 At the other extreme we have fully associative caches.
 With a fully associative cache, a cache block can sit in any location.
-This makes our cache extremely flexible, and immune to the pathological access patterns that make direct mapped caches infeasable.
-However, this flexibility has a different disadvantage.
-With a fully associative cache, we now have to check the _entire_ cache when looking up an address.
-This makes the hardware significantly more expensive than the direct mapped cache.
+This makes our cache extremely flexible, and immune to the pathological access patterns that make direct mapped caches unnatractive.
+However, there's no such thing as a free lunch.
+With a fully associative cache, we now have to check the _entire_ cache when looking up an address (our cache block could be in anywhere in the cache!).
+This makes the hardware incredibly expensive, and not feasible for large caches.

 ### Set-Associative Caches

-Set-associative caches represent a comprimise between direct mapped, and fully associative caches.
-In a set-associative cache, each cache line can be placed in one of _M_ ways in the set it has been mapped to.
-This compromise allows us to avoid many of the pathological access patterns of a direct mapped cache, while avoiding the significant hardware cost of fully associative caches.
+Set-associative caches represent a compromise between direct mapped and fully associative.
+In a set-associative cache, each cache block can be placed in one of _M_ ways in the set it has been mapped to.
+While not as flexible as a fully-associative cache, a set-associative cache can avoid many of the pathological access patterns of a direct mapped cache while still being practical to implement.
 These are the most common types of caches in modern architectures.

 ### Problematic Access Patterns for Set-Associative Caches

 While a set-associative cache is good, there are still access patterns that can lead to poor performance.
-If we access cache lines that all happen to map to the same set, there are still on _M_ places to put them.
-This tends to happen with power of 2 stride access patterns.
-The mappings of cache blocks to sets is fairly simple.
-When we increase the power of two of our stride, the cache lines we access are mapped to fewer and fewer sets, leading to greater contention.
+If we access cache blocks that all happen to map to the same set, there are still on _M_ places to put them, even if the rest of our cache is empty.
+We tend to see problems with associativity when we have accesses in a stride length that is a power-of-two.
+This is because our cache sizes and associativity tend to also be powers of two.

 ### The Four Types of Cache Misses

-Cache misses are typically grouped into 4 categories:
+Before we continue our discussion on associativity, we should discuss how cache misses are classified.
+This is typically done in four categories:

 - Cold-start
 - Capacity
 - Coherence